Roy-lab/drmn_utils/feature_generation_tools/README.md

 ### Prepare final feature input data files for DRMN

 The input feature files for DRMN include both the Q-motif and promoter signal data as well as the number of regulatory features and genes included.
-The example feature files in example_files generated with Example.sh (lines 47-64) are:
+The example feature files generated with Example.sh are:
 ```
 example_files/mouse_ESC_chr1_example_features.txt
 example_files/mouse_MEF_48hr_chr1_example_features.txt